 - District of Columbia

-- The Florida Bar, Tax Section, Tax-Exempt Organizations Subcommittee, Co-Chair, 2018-2019; Real Property, Probate and Trust Law Section; Tax Certification Committee
+The Florida Bar, Tax Section, Tax-Exempt Organizations Subcommittee, Co-Chair, 2018-2022; Real Property, Probate and Trust Law Section, Charitable Planning and Exempt Organizations Committee, Co-Vice Chair, 2021-2022

 - American Bar Association, Section of Taxation, Exempt Organizations Committee; Real Property Trust and Estate Law Section, Charitable Planning and Organizations Group